 The New York Times called her book, “The 10 Commandments of Money: Survive and Thrive in the New Economy,” a “wonderful basic personal finance book…Throughout, the book’s tone is supportive of people struggling to understand these topics and trying to make ends meet.”

-Liz’s columns run twice a week on MSN Money while her question-and-answer column “Money Talk” appears in newspapers throughout the country, including the Los Angeles Times, the Palm Beach Post, the Portland Oregonian and others.
+Liz’s question-and-answer column “Money Talk” appears in newspapers throughout the country, including the Los Angeles Times, the Palm Beach Post, the Portland Oregonian and others.
 She currently writes a weekly column for Reuters and is a Bankrate contributing editor.

 Liz is a regular commentator on American Public Media’s “Marketplace Money” and has contributed to NPR’s “Talk of the Nation” and “All Things Considered.”
 She has appeared on “Dr. Phil,” “Today Show” and NBC Nightly News, and was for several years a weekly commentator on CNBC’s “Power Lunch.”

-She was recently awarded the 2010 Betty Furness Consumer Media Award by the Consumer Federation of America, designed to honor individuals who have made “exceptional progress in American consumerism.”
+She was awarded the 2010 Betty Furness Consumer Media Award by the Consumer Federation of America, designed to honor individuals who have made “exceptional progress in American consumerism.”

-Weston won a 2007 Clarion Award for her MSN series on financial benchmarks.
-Her MSN columns have won several awards from the Society of American Business Editors and Writers, including a 2008 “Best in Business” honor.
+Weston won a 2007 Clarion Award for her MSN Money series on financial benchmarks.
+Her MSN Money columns won several awards from the Society of American Business Editors and Writers, including a 2008 “Best in Business” honor.